ipfs-inactive/blog/src/6-distributions/index.md

 - A download button that detects your platform and automatically suggests the appropriate distribution for you;
 - A grid with download links for all supported platforms (operating system and architectures);
 - A `Changelog`, a link to a summary of all version changes;
-- A `All Versions`, a link to view and download previous versions.
+- An `All Versions`, a link to view and download previous versions.

 The `All Versions` link on each distribution shows directory listings for all the available versions, and a `versions` file ([example](http://dist.ipfs.io/go-ipfs/versions)).
 This file can be used by tools, such as [ipfs-update](http://dist.ipfs.io/#ipfs-update), to find all the available versions and download the latest.